 In the big cities, Germans will generally speak some English, especially in places serving tourists.
 But remember that you’re in a foreign country, so you shouldn’t automatically expect people to speak your language.
 Brush up on some basic German phrases.

 Except at tourist restaurants, menus generally aren’t in English.
 Have google translate at the ready or be prepared to order something mysterious.

-If you liked these tips and want to be informed on your next trip to Germany, pin it for later.
+If you want must know tips for your trip to Germany, pin it for later.